tzuchiangshen/msp430_code/fabooh/readme.md

 painful.
 Most people were using CCS to write code for their projects and code samples.
 I used CCS for a while but still I wanted someting better.

 I really wanted a simple to use API.
-I wanted to be able to share code and have others use my code.
+I wanted to be able to share my code and to use other peoples code.
 I liked the idea of Arduino API but the implemention isn't really focused on small or efficient code.
 Around that time I started to contribute my time to the Energia project which is a port Arduino that runs on the msp430.
 I like it and we do try to be as efficient as we could be within the confines of the Arduino framework.